Frankston, Victoria

-Situated on the eastern shoreline of Port Phillip, Frankston has been a popular seaside destination of Melbourne since the 1880s.
-Frankston Beach is still one of the most frequented in Victoria, and is recognised as one of the cleanest in Australia.
-It was also home to one of the largest exhibitions of sand sculpting in the Southern Hemisphere.
+Positioned on the eastern shoreline of Port Phillip, Frankston became a popular seaside destination of Melbourne in the 1880s.
+Its beach continues to be one of the most frequented in Victoria, and is recognised as one of the cleanest in Australia.
+Due to its proximity to the north of the eponymous wine and tourism region, the suburb is also referred to as the "gateway to the Mornington Peninsula".